Real Recipes From Real Home Cooks ®

 North Liberty, IN

-My Grandma's noodle recipe posted here for her personal cookbook.
-She made them for church dinners & for family.
+This is my grandma's noodle recipe posted here from her personal cookbook.
+She made these noodles for church dinners and for family.
 She often worked with church friends to make huge batches.
 Noodle making is an art.
-If you haven't done it before you can find a video on the internet (try eHow).
 The dough does not "come together" like a pie crust dough.
 You have to "work it".
 Grandma used her hands.
-Don't work it too much or the noodles are tough.
-Work quickly & roll out very thin.
+Don't work it too much or the noodles will be tough.
+Work quickly and roll them out very thin.
 Try it.
 The ingredients are inexpensive.
 Your results will improve with practice.
-And homemade noodles are SO GOOD
+And homemade noodles are SO GOOD!

 (1 rating)